 Impacts associated with the disturbance, damage or destruction of fossil heritage during the construction phase of the WEF are direct, definite and permanent in effect.
-However, significant impacts (i.e. those affecting scientifically-important fossils that are of conservation value) are likely to be limited to small portions of the development footprint (local) - for example the two areas outlined in red in Fig. 2 - since such fossils are otherwise very scarce within the project area.
-It is concluded that, while such significant palaeontological impacts are possible (may occur), the overall severity of anticipated impacts without mitigation is moderate.
-The overall significance of the impacts without mitigation is assessed as MODERATE NEGATIVE.
-Impact significance can be meaningfully reduced to LOW NEGATIVE through the proposed monitoring and mitigation.
+However, significant impacts (i.e. those affecting scientifically-important fossils that are of conservation value) are likely to be limited to very small portions of the development footprint (local) since such fossils are very scarce within the project area.
+It is concluded that, while such significant palaeontological impacts are possible (may occur), the overall severity of anticipated impacts is slight.
+The overall significance of the impacts without mitigation is assessed as LOW NEGATIVE.
+Impact significance can be meaningfully reduced through the proposed monitoring and mitigation but will still remain low negative.
 Improved understanding of local fossil heritage through professional palaeontological mitigation can be viewed as a positive impact, however.
 Significant impacts on fossil heritage are not anticipated during the operational and decommissioning phases of the development.